adrianpomilio/serverless-how-to/manual-serverless/README.md

 ```
 --
 * View the results on the cmd line
-* Open the outputfile.txt and you should see the change
+* Open the outputfile txt and you should see the change

 ## Lesson 5
 Remove your Lambda function with the AWS CLI